ColeFeely6/ColeFeely6.github.io/_projects/project-chime.md

 ---

-## Results
+## :bar_chart: Results

-Check out our results in our Final Academic Paper:
+<a href="https://github.com/ColeFeely6/Project-Chime/blob/main/ECE%20597-SD-Final-Report.pdf">Check out our results in our Final Academic Paper</a>

-<a href="https://github.com/ColeFeely6/Project-Chime/blob/main/ECE%20597-SD-Final-Report.pdf">Full Report</a>

 ---